zoolanders/documentation/src/pages/essentials-for-yoothemepro/settings.md

 ---

-## Addons Execution

-In the `Customizer -> Essentials -> Advanced` panel is possible to toggle the loading of Essential Addons individually.
-A disabled addon will be completely skipped from execution and is a good way to debug issues or to keep the execution as smooth as possible.

----

 ## Geolocation Database

 Essentials Geolocation features rely on [MaxMind](https://www.maxmind.com/en/geoip2-services-and-databases)'s GeoIP2 (commercial) or GeoLite2 (free) Database.
 As per the license limitations, Essentials doesn't distribute either of them, if this feature is required please proceed with the manual installation as follows.